pvcraven/networking-class/source/labs/presentation_layer/presentation_layer.rst

 HTML/CSS
 ^^^^^^^^

+(Easy)

 Get a server working using `Apache Tomcat <http://tomcat.apache.org/>`_.

 Write a Java Servlet (no JSPs) to demonstrate display using HTML/CSS.
-The CSS can be a static file, but generate the HTML with a servlet.
+The CSS can be a static file, but generate the HTML with a Servlet.
 There are several examples out there:

 http://helloworldprograms.blogspot.com/2010/08/servlet-hello-world.html

 Raster Images
 ^^^^^^^^^^^^^

+(Hard)

 Write a Java Servlet that serves up a dynamic image.
 (Don't read it from a file, draw it.)
 Output in any raster graphics format.